2.2 MHz to 3.8 MHz M.O.P.A. (Master Oscillator Power Amplifier)

 the frequencies to the target.
 Due to the fact that they use EM to deliver the frequencies they are limited

 to about 10,000 Hertz but a few go to 30,000 Hertz.
 Since they do not use an RF carrier frequency it is almost impossible to determine their power output.
 For this reason almost none of these manufacturers list the power output of their equipment.
 They generally are very good instruments except for their limited frequency range.
 Anyone who purchases the EM type of equipment should understand that they only output low audio frequencies and have no RF carrier frequency.
-All the original 1920's through the 1950's instruments used RF and had an average power output from about 50 to 250 watts.
+All the original 1920's through the 1950's instruments used RF and had a peak power output from about 70 to 106 watts.

 GB4000 with M.O.P.A.
 Amplifier